OlgaUtochka/FSDK_docs/doc/development/face_estimation.md

 _**Note:** If you need to estimate emotions on a video stream, see [Estimation of age, gender, and emotions](video_stream_processing.md#estimation) in the section [Video Stream Processing](video_stream_processing.md)._

 To estimate emotions, create the `EmotionsEstimator` object using `FacerecService.createEmotionsEstimator` and pass the configuration file.
 Currently, there is only one configuration file, which is *emotions_estimator.xml*.
 With the `EmotionsEstimator` object you can estimate the emotion of a captured face using the `EmotionsEstimator.estimateEmotions` method.
-The result is a vector with the `EmotionsEstimator::EmotionConfidence` elements containing emotions with a confidence value.
+The result is a vector with the `EmotionsEstimator.EmotionConfidence` elements containing emotions with a confidence value.
 See the example of using the `EmotionsEstimator` object in [demo.cpp](../../examples/cpp/demo/demo.cpp).